Infant / Young Toddler Class

 Classroom Staff

-She holds degrees in Early Childhood and Special Education from Waynesburg University.
+She holds a degree in Early Childhood Education from Ashford University.

 She typically works with the Infants and Young Toddlers 4-5 days per week.